-The average credit card balance in 2019 stood at $6,194, according to November 2020 data from the credit bureau Experian.
-Even worse, total credit card debt in the U.S. has increased since 2014, reaching $829 billion in 2019.
-However, between 2019 and 2020, total debt dropped 9% to $756 billion.
+The average credit card balance in 2020 stood at $5,315, according to data from the credit bureau Experian.
+Total credit card debt in the U.S. has increased since 2014, reaching $829 billion in 2019.
+However, in 2020, total debt dropped 9% to $756 billion.
 Experian said the drop could be attributed to debt relief provided by the CARES Act in light of the COVID-19 pandemic.

 With numbers like that, it’s no wonder consumers are seeking low-interest credit cards.
 The lower your interest rate, after all, the less you have to pay your lender for the privilege of borrowing and the more you can put towards getting out of debt.

 If that sounds appealing to you, then we have good news.
 If you’ve got good credit, there are several different types of low-interest credit cards on the market and each one can help you in different ways.

 The term “low-interest” credit card can refer to a card with an introductory annual percentage rate (APR) offer of 0% or simply a card with an APR that’s lower than prevailing rates.
 The average APR on credit cards for the first quarter of 2021 was 15.91%, according to the latest Federal Reserve data.
 If you’ve got good credit, you can find cards with ongoing rates much lower than that.

 Types of Low-Interest Credit Cards